NikkSu/BeansOfSpring/README.md

-simply training sprint and the right comms
+simply training spring and the right commits